LaunchCodeEducation/java-web-development/src/chapters/tools-in-intelliJ/gradle.rst

 ``tests``
 ^^^^^^^^^

-If using testing tasks, this method holds any necessary configurations and dependencies for a certain test.
+This method holds any necessary configurations and dependencies for a certain test if using testing tasks.

 .. admonition:: Note